cfpb/regulations-parser/README.md

 parser can understand it.
 If the logic behind the change is too complicated, e.g. "remove the third semicolon and replace the fourth sentence", you will need to add a "patch" (see above).

+In this case, the amendment parsing was correct, so we can continue to the second relevant field.
+The `changes` field includes the *content* of changes made (when adding or editing a paragraph).
+If all went well you should be able to relate all of the PUT/POST entries in the `amendments` section with an entry in the `changes` field, and the content of that entry should match the content from the federal register.
+Note that a single `amendment` may include multiple `changes` if the amendment is about a paragraph with children (sub-paragraphs).